ncatlab/nlab-content/pages/6/4/5/1/11546/content.md

 ## Idea

 A [[localization]] is a universal functor from a given category $C$ with respect to the inversion of some family $\Sigma$ of morphisms in $C$; sometimes one says also quotient category.
-In topos theory and some other subjects one often restricts to the situation when $\Sigma$ is a [[calculus of left fractions]], and the corresponding localization functor has a [[right adjoint]] (which is then necessarily fully faithful); even more, one often requires that the localization functor is also left exact, hence exact.
+In topos theory and some other subjects one often restricts to the situation when $\Sigma$ is a [[calculus of left fractions]], and the corresponding localization functor has a [[right adjoint]] (which is then necessarily fully faithful); even more, one often requires that the localization functor is also [[left exact]], hence [[exact functor|exact]].

-Dual to that, othus, one often speaks of _colocalization_  as the dual case (of the universal functor into the quotient category) where $\Sigma$ admits a [[calculus of right fractions]] and the corresponding quotient functor has a [[left adjoint]].
+One may then speak of _colocalization_ as the [dual](duality#abstractformalaxiomatic_duality) version of localization, a universal functor into a quotient category where now $\Sigma$ admits a [[calculus of right fractions]] and the corresponding quotient functor has a [[left adjoint]].
 See also at _[[right Bousfield localization]]_.

 The theory of colocalization in [[co-Grothendieck categories]] has some features of its own as compared to the localization in [[Grothendieck categories]].
 Namely, while by Gabriel-Popescu's theorem, every Grothendieck category is a localization of a category of modules over a fixed unital ring, their dual categories may be presented in terms of the theory of linear topological rings with some compactness properties, which is the content of [[Gabriel-Oberst duality]] theory.

 ## Related concepts